Ananth7677/FinDOCRAG/README.md

 - `DB_USER=finusr`
 - `DB_PASSWORD=finpass`

-If you change the Docker port mapping or database credentials, update the `.env` values to match.
+If you change the Docker port mapping or database credentials, update the configuration to match. `DATABASE_URL` takes precedence over individual `DB_*` variables.
+The database module reads configuration at import time, so export custom database settings before starting the application.

 ## Setup